SalesforceCommerceCloud/sfcc-ci/README.md

     sandbox:restart [options]                                       Restart a sandbox
     sandbox:reset [options]                                         Reset a sandbox
     sandbox:delete [options]                                        Delete a sandbox
-    instance:add [options] <instance> [alias]                       Adds a new Commerce Cloud instance to the list of configured instances instance:set <alias_or_host>                                    Sets a Commerce Cloud instance as the default instance instance:clear                                                  Clears all configured Commerce Cloud instances
+    sandbox:alias:add [options]                                     Registers a hostname alias for a sandbox. sandbox:alias:list [options]                                    Lists all hostname aliases, which are registered for the given sandbox. sandbox:alias:delete [options]                                  Removes a sandbox alias by its ID instance:add [options] <instance> [alias]                       Adds a new Commerce Cloud instance to the list of configured instances instance:set <alias_or_host>                                    Sets a Commerce Cloud instance as the default instance instance:clear                                                  Clears all configured Commerce Cloud instances